antshiv/C-Transformer/README.md

-# 🚀 C-Transformers: Cache-Optimized Transformers in C
+# 🚀 C-Transformers: Cache-Optimized Transformers

 This project is a pure C implementation of a GPT-style transformer model with:
 - 🧠 Fully contiguous, single-block memory layout